A-m-i-t-M/Whackiest/README.md

 - Watch live streams of Aarti ceremonies or other temple events for the selected temple.

 #### Donations
-- Enter a donation amount and complete the transaction securely.
+- Enter a donation amount and complete the transaction securely using Stripe Payments Gateway API.

 ## How to Use